casper-network/docs-archive/technical-details/global-state/communications.md

 `StreamAncestorBlockSummaries` is a high level method that the caller node can use to ask another for a _way to get to the block it just shouted about_.
 It's a method to traverse from the _target_ block _backwards_ along its parents until every ancestor path can be connected to the DAG of the caller.
 It has the following parameters:

 * `target_block_hashes` is typically the hashes of the new Blocks the node was notified about, but if multiple iterations are needed to find the connection points then they can be further back the DAG.
-* `known_block_hashes` can be supplied by the caller to provide an early exist criteria for the traversal.
-These can for example include the hashes close to the tip of the callers DAG, forks, last Blocks seen from validators, and approved Blocks \(i.e. Blocks with a high safety threshold\).
+* `known_block_hashes` can be supplied by the caller to provide early exit criteria for the traversal.
+These can for example include the hashes close to the tip of the caller's DAG, forks, last Blocks seen from validators, and approved Blocks \(i.e. Blocks with a high safety threshold\).
 * `max_depth` can be supplied by the caller to limit traversal in case the `known_block_hashes` don't stop it earlier.
 This can be useful during iterations when we have to go back _beyond_ the callers approved blocks, in which case it might be difficult to pick known hashes.

 The result should be a partial traversal of the DAG in _reverse BFS order_ returning a stream of `BlockSummaries` that the caller can partially verify, merge into its DAG of pending Blocks, then recursively call `StreamAncestorBlockSummaries` on any Block that didn't connect with a known part of the DAG.
 Ultimately all paths lead back to the Genesis or last checkpointed Block so eventually we should find the connection, or the caller can decide to give up pursuing a potentially false lead from a malicious actor.